 Or you can add your Bokashi waste to a conventional compost bin, covering the scraps with carbon (dry) materials as you would with regular composting.

 I Live In An Apartment; How Do I use the bokashi Waste?

 Composting is not always practical for every situation.
 Maybe you live in an apartment with no balcony.
 Perhaps you’re in share accommodation.
 We can only do what our circumstances allow.

 Having said that, if you’re keen to reduce your food waste, but you don’t have a garden or space for a compost bin, there are a few options available:

 - If you live in a block of units, is there somewhere on the property where you can dig in your Bokashi waste?

 - Do you have room to make a “soil factory”?
 A soil factory is a large container filled with soil into which you can empty your Bokashi waste.
-To make a soil factory pour in 1 part soil, add your Bokashi waste (1 part) and then top with two parts soil.
-If your Bokashi Bin holds 12 litres of waste, you will need a bucket large enough to hold 48 litres: 12 litres of soil, followed by 12 litres of Bokashi waste and then topped with another 24 litres of soil.
-Use this healthy soil in to grow food in pots!
+To make a soil factory, pour in 1 part soil, add your Bokashi waste (1 part), and then top with two parts soil.
+If your Bokashi bucket holds 12 litres of waste, you will need a bucket large enough to hold 48 litres: 12 litres of soil, followed by 12 litres of Bokashi waste and then topped with another 24 litres of soil.
+Use this healthy soil to grow food in pots!

-- Do you have family or friends with a garden or compost bin who will benefit from your Bokashi waste?
+- Do you have family or friends with a garden or compost pile who will benefit from your Bokashi waste?